‘Export rush’ grips China as businesses scramble to make the most of tariff pause

 ‘Move them back to China’

-Among those helping companies navigate that rush is Ben Schwall, whose China-based supply chain management firm STG Consultants helps companies source products and also advises them on their China and Asia strategies.
+Among those helping companies navigate that rush is Ben Schwall, whose China-based supply chain management firm STG Consultants helps companies with product sourcing and their China and Asia strategies.
 He says he’s spent this week fielding queries from clients.

 Some of them heard the news while in the middle of re-routing supply chains and manufacturing away from China to other Asian countries to avoid the tariffs, he said.

 “We have orders that have been placed in Vietnam and in Indonesia and we’re now asking ‘Can you move (the orders) back to China?’”
 Schwall said.
-Then there’s a scramble to get orders that were canceled in China going again or finished goods that had been held in storage shipped out, he added, even though tariffs remain higher than they were before Trump’s second term.
+Then there’s a scramble to restart canceled orders or ship held-over goods from China, he added, even though tariffs remain higher than they were before Trump’s second term.

 “It’s a ‘please continue the orders that were canceled’ situation,” he said of communications with Chinese manufacturers, some of whom Schwall said had already furloughed workers, while at least two factories they work with had shut down in the wake of the tariffs.

-On the other side of that equation are Chinese manufacturers like Vivi Tong in eastern Zhejiang province, who is gearing up to ship out goods from her warehouse and for a surge in orders.
-Her factory makes remote-controlled toy cars that are sold by big box retailers in the US.
+On the other side of that equation are Chinese manufacturers like Vivi Tong in eastern Zhejiang province, who is preparing to ship goods from her warehouse and for a surge in orders.
+Her factory makes remote-controlled cars sold by big box retailers in the US.

-Chinese state media this week also covered the phenomenon, with multiple outlets reporting on suppliers working overtime and even into the night to meet a surge in demand from US companies clamoring to restart orders and get them shipped out within the 90-day window.
+According to Chinese state media, suppliers are working overtime and even into the night to meet a surge in demand from US companies clamoring for stalled orders to be shipped within the 90-day window.

-Greg Mazza, who owns a lighting company based in Danbury, Connecticut, said he was among those “acting rapidly” to get inventory that had been produced in China, but not shipped out, onto shipping containers, as he was concerned about an uptick in shipping costs as many companies did the same.
+Greg Mazza, who owns a lighting company based in Danbury, Connecticut, said he was among those “acting rapidly” to receive inventory that had been produced in China earlier, but not shipped out, since he was concerned about increased shipping costs as many companies did the same.

-“We did release a lot of containers now, or they’re being released, and we are placing orders,” said Mazza, who noted that he was in a better position than some companies having prepared for tariffs ahead of time by building up his inventory in the US last year.
+“We did release a lot of containers now, or they’re being released, and we are placing orders,” said Mazza, who noted that he was in a better position than some companies having prepared for tariffs by building up his inventory in the US last year.

+However, Mazza said his orders under the new agreement would still face significantly higher tariffs than last year.

+“If I have to sustain the 55% tariffs I can do that with a small price increase by the time (the goods) land and some program changes internally,” he said, referring to total duties expected to be imposed on his product.
+He would aim to “hold the line” as much as possible instead of raising prices, he added.

 Danish shipper Maersk, which had seen a 30% to 40% drop in China-US ocean volume in late April, is now adding capacity to its trans-Pacific services after an increase in bookings following the agreement, a spokesperson told CNN.